Qowaiv/qowaiv-domainmodel/README.md

 the developer.

 ## Event Collection
-When applying changes to an aggregate, based on it current states you might want to apply different events; sometimes even a different amount of a different type.
+When applying changes to an aggregate, based on its current states you might want to apply different events; sometimes even a different amount of a different type.
 This is supported the following way: